csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Supporting such customization requires customer information as well as spe- cial pricing/discount information and sales restriction information to be stored in a database.
 There are also challenges in supporting very high transaction rates, which are often tackled by caching of query results or generated Web pages.

-**26.3.2 Marketplaces**
+### 26.3.2 Marketplaces

 When there are multiple sellers or multiple buyers (or both) for a product, a marketplace helps in negotiating the price to be paid for the product.
 There are several different types of marketplaces:

-• In a **reverse auction** system a buyer states requirements, and sellers bid for supplying the item.
+- In a **reverse auction** system a buyer states requirements, and sellers bid for supplying the item.
 The supplier quoting the lowest price wins.
 In a closed bidding system, the bids are not made public, whereas in an open bidding system the bids are made public.

-**1104 Chapter 26 Advanced Transaction Processing**

-• In an **auction** there are multiple buyers and a single seller.
+- In an **auction** there are multiple buyers and a single seller.
 For simplicity, assume that there is only one instance of each item being sold.
 Buyers bid for the items being sold, and the highest bidder for an item gets to buy the item at the bid price.
 When there are multiple copies of an item, things become more complicated: Suppose there are four items, and one bidder may want three copies for $10 each, while another wants two copies for $13 each.
 It is not possible to satisfy both bids.
 If the items will be of no value if they are not sold (for instance, airline seats, which must be sold before the plane leaves), the seller simply picks a set of bids that maximizes the income.
 Otherwise the decision is more complicated.

-• In an **exchange**, such as a stock exchange, there are multiple sellers and multiple buyers.
+- In an **exchange**, such as a stock exchange, there are multiple sellers and multiple buyers.
 Buyers can specify the maximum price they are willing to pay, while sellers specify the minimum price they want.
 There is usually a _market maker_ who matches buy and sell bids, deciding on the price for each trade (for instance, at the price of the sell bid).

 There are other more complex types of marketplaces.
 Among the database issues in handling marketplaces are these:

-• Bidders need to be authenticated before they are allowed to bid.
+- Bidders need to be authenticated before they are allowed to bid.

-• Bids (buy or sell) need to be recorded securely in a database.
+- Bids (buy or sell) need to be recorded securely in a database.
 Bids need to be communicated quickly to other people involved in the marketplace (such as all the buyers or all the sellers), who may be numerous.

-• Delays in broadcasting bids can lead to financial losses to some participants.
+- Delays in broadcasting bids can lead to financial losses to some participants.

-• The volumes of trades may be extremely large at times of stock market volatil- ity, or toward the end of auctions.
+- The volumes of trades may be extremely large at times of stock market volatil- ity, or toward the end of auctions.
 Thus, very high performance databases with large degrees of parallelism are used for such systems.

-**26.3.3 Order Settlement**
+### 26.3.3 Order Settlement

 After items have been selected (perhaps through an electronic catalog) and the price determined (perhaps by an electronic marketplace), the order has to be settled.
 Settlement involves payment for goods and the delivery of the goods.

 A simple but unsecure way of paying electronically is to send a credit-card number.
 There are two major problems.
 First, credit-card fraud is possible.
 When a buyer pays for physical goods, companies can ensure that the address for delivery matches the cardholder’s address, so no one else can receive the goods, but for goods delivered electronically no such check is possible.
 Second, the seller has to be trusted to bill only for the agreed-on item and to not pass on the card number to unauthorized people who may misuse it.

 Several protocols are available for secure payments that avoid both the prob- lems listed above.
-In addition, they provide for better privacy, whereby the seller may not be given any unnecessary details about the buyer, and the credit-card
+In addition, they provide for better privacy, whereby the seller may not be given any unnecessary details about the buyer, and the credit-card company is not provided any unnecessary information about the items pur- chased.

-**26.4 Main-Memory Databases 1105**

-company is not provided any unnecessary information about the items pur- chased.
 All information transmitted must be encrypted so that anyone intercept- ing the data on the network cannot find out the contents.
 Public-/private-key encryption is widely used for this task.

 The protocols must also prevent **person-in-the-middle attacks**, where some- one can impersonate the bank or credit-card company, or even the seller, or buyer, and steal secret information.
 Impersonation can be perpetrated by passing off a fake key as someone else’s public key (the bank’s or credit-card company’s, or the merchant’s or the buyer’s).
 Impersonation is prevented by a system of **digital cer- tificates,** whereby public keys are signed by a certification agency, whose public key is well known (or which in turn has its public key certified by another certi- fication agency and so on up to a key that is well known).
 From the well-known public key, the system can authenticate the other keys by checking the certificates in reverse sequence.
 Digital certificates were described earlier, in Section 9.8.3.2.